-A. Yes we regularly sterilise our equipment and adopt industry standard best practices to ensure the safety and care of our patients at all times.
+A. Yes, we regularly sterilise our equipment and adopt industry best practices to keep our patients safe and cared for at all times.

-A. Yes we do offer a home visit service.
-There are additional costs with a home visit due to the time it takes to leave the clinic and visit your home.
+A. Yes, we do provide home visits.
+A home visit adds costs due to the length of time it takes to leave the clinic and visit your home.

 A. Not always.
-We work with our patients and factor their individual lifestyle into our treatment plan.
+We work with our patients and factor their lifestyles into our treatment plan.
 It may be that we encourage you to wear sensible shoes for part of the day but we understand everyone’s requirements are different.

 The most common areas of development are on your feet and toes.
 If corns and calluses are causing you discomfort you should seek treatment.
 We provide treatment for these somewhat unsightly painful conditions.
 Don’t hesitate to contact us today.

-A. Typically, heel pain is not caused from one single incident or injury.
+A. Typically, heel pain is not caused by one single incident or injury.
 Repetitive stress/pounding of the heel can cause heel pain.
-Other common causes can include: inflammation of the plantar fascia, inflammation of the back of the heel, inflammation of the heel pad, progressive degeneration of the Achilles tendon, or a stress fracture which could be caused by repetitive stress to the heel.
+Other common causes can include inflammation of the plantar fascia, inflammation of the back of the heel, inflammation of the heel pad, progressive degeneration of the Achilles tendon, or a stress fracture which could be caused by repetitive stress to the heel.

 A. Orthotics are custom foot supports that replace the over the counter supports that come in shoes you buy off the shelf at the store.
 These are designed to hug your foot more efficiently than over the counter products to significantly aid in balancing the biomechanical inadequacies of your feet and legs.

 A. You may have an infected ingrown toenail if there are any signs of redness, swelling, pain, and drainage such as puss coming from the area.
-If you notice any of these symptoms contact you podiatric physician immediately.
+If you notice any of these symptoms contact your, podiatric physician, immediately.

 A. The plantar fascia is the thick connective tissue on the bottom of the foot.
 This tissue connects the heel bone to the toes.
 It is responsible for creating the arch in your foot.
 Plantar Fasciitis is inflammation of the plantar fascia.